 There will not be any images available when you first access the ML Binders™ Software’s Image Navigation feature.
 Binder Admins must first upload image files that can then be mapped in the software.

-Note: The best practice creating new image navigation is to first create your binder(s).
+Note: The best practice for creating new image navigation is to first create your binder(s).

-The Admin > Manage Image Navigation command is used to upload images and map their navigation attributes in ML Binders™ Software.
+The Settings > Image Nav Admin command is used to upload images and map their navigation attributes in ML Binders™ Software.

 Note: Acceptable file formats include jpg, gif and png.

 1. Select the () icon in the upper right of the screen (below).

 2. Optional: Relate the image to be uploaded with a particular campus by choosing the appropriate Campus from the Campus drop-down menu.